The most suitable kites for beginners to get started

-This is the best option if you don’t find any bow kite in good condition.
-The deltas are the latest evolution of kites and also the best sellers.
-If you want a friendly kite to learn kitesurfing, nowadays the Delta kite is the best option on the market.
+A Delta kite is the best option if you do not find any bow kite in good condition.
+The deltas are the latest evolution of kites.
+With its D shaped short and fat profile, they are incredibly easy to relaunch and works best in a wide range of winds.
+If you want a friendly kite to learn to kitesurf, nowadays, the Delta kite is the best option in the market.

-Do not look at them until you are use to kite with one of the previous ones for a while..
+Do not look at them until you get used to kiting with one of the previous ones for a while.

 What is the best kite for beginners?

-When buying the kite equipment, guide yourself by experienced people, be accompanied by a friend or acquaintance who practices kite.
+When buying the kite equipment, take guidance from experienced people, or be accompanied by a friend or acquaintance who practices kitesurfing.
 Having clarified this point, we can continue choosing kites.

 1- Choosing a kite for its shape and construction

-Since finding a bow kite second hand that is in good condition is somewhat complicated, you can go for a delta kite.
-It is the most sold kite and its market is huge.
+Since finding a bow kite second-hand in good condition is somewhat complicated, you can go for a delta kite.
+It is the most sold kite, and its market is enormous.
 It is easy to relaunch from the water and very versatile in all situations.

-2- Choose according to the discipline of the kite: Race, wave, freeride, etc
+2- Choose according to the discipline of the kite( Race, wave, freeride)

-In this case we recommend buying the hardest kites on the market: the wave kites.
-These kites are the ones that usually have the most reinforcements.
-The reinforcements that you see in the image below are the ones that will help the kite to resist all the barbarities that the kite will endure while you learn.
-When we talk about learning to kite, choosing a kites for waves is obvious; almost all of them are prepared to be swallowed by a wave and resist it in one piece.
-Although in case you find on the second hand market a freeride kite at a good price and close to your house, go for it, it is also a good option.
+When we talk about learning to kite, choosing a kite for waves is obvious; almost all of them are OK to be swallowed by a wave and resist it in one piece.
+Although you find on the second-hand market a freeride kite at a fair price and close to your house, go for it.
+It is also a good option.

 3- Choose and buy your kitesurf kite according to your kiting area and your weight